 From Enford church, walk up to the main road (A345).
 Cross with care and walk up the steps inside the small wood opposite (which may well be hidden by a parked vehicle) to a kissing gate at the top.
-Cross the field beyond, going to the left of a wooden pylon, to go through another kissing gate onto a bend in a lane.
-Go immediately right on a rutted bridleway, which goes downhill to pass an electricity sub-station.
-Continue ahead past a barn to a kissing gate in the fence on your right.
-Turn left after this to go through a wide gap to the right of a redundant kissing gate.
-Proceed downhill on a wide, grass path between low banks, parallel to the A345, with the Avon beyond.
+Cross the field beyond, bearing slightly left and aiming to the left of a wooden pylon, to go through another kissing gate onto a bend in a lane.
+Go immediately right on a track (a bridleway), which goes downhill to pass an electricity sub-station.
+Continue ahead past a barn to a kissing gate in the fence on your right (which may be hard to see due to vegetation).
+Turn left after this to go through a kissing gate.
+Proceed downhill on a wide, grass path between low banks, parallel to the A345.
 Bear left behind a white thatched cottage and follow the fence on your right to a kissing gate.

-Cross the small field on the other side, passing to the right of a pond, to arrive at another kissing gate which the landowner has thoughtfully installed to cut out the dogleg required to follow the right of way; this would take the walker to the far end of the field to cross a stile and return on the road.
-Take the road beyond the kissing gate, which bends right through the yard of Compton Farm.
-Ignore the tarmac road and a track, both off to the right, and take the byway in front of you uphill.
+Cross the small field on the other side, passing to the right of a pond, to arrive at another kissing gate.
+This is a permissive route which cuts out the dogleg required to follow the right of way; this would take the walker to the far end of the field to cross a stile and return on the road.
+Take the road beyond the kissing gate, which bends right through the yard of Compton Farm (which contains several unusual items!).
+Ignore the tarmac road and a track, both off to the right, and turn left to join the byway in front of you which goes uphill.
 This can get very overgrown in the summer.
 At the top, continue ahead on a narrow tarmac road to the large barns of West Chisenbury farm.

-Turn left here onto another byway, which arrives at a T junction of byways after 1,200m.
-The route to the left here is out of bounds, as indicated by a red rectangular sign, so turn right onto a wide gravel track alongside the edge of the impact area.
+Turn left here onto another byway, which arrives at a T junction of byways after ¾ mile (1.2 km).
+Turn right onto a wide gravel track alongside the edge of the impact area.
 This is a military road, so be aware of the occasional light vehicle (tanks use the parallel dirt track to the left).
-After about 800m, arrive at the vedette at Casterley Camp by an open parking area.
-Turn right here and walk for some 800m back down to the A345; the road goes steadily downhill after passing a pair of tall masts above a reservoir.
+After about 0.8 miles (1.3 km)), arrive at the vedette at Casterley Camp by an open parking area.
+Turn right here and walk for approx. 1.3 miles (2.1 km) back down to the A345; the road goes steadily downhill after passing a pair of tall masts above a reservoir.

 Cross the road with care onto the grass verge, where there is a seat and wooden carving that commemorates the Queen’s Golden Jubilee.
 Cross the road into Upavon at the island and walk down the pavement on the other side past the Antelope Inn into the centre of the village.